yoplacarotte/Scan_Network/README.md

 options:
   -h, --help  show this help message and exit
   -s          Scan all the connected device on the same WiFi/Network as you.
-  -P P        Option to precise the ports to scan (separated by a coma) -CP         Option that scan common ports : [21,22,80...]
+  -P P        Option to precise the ports to scan (separated by a coma), or the range of ports (separated by a -) -CP         Option that scan common ports : [21,22,80...]
   -ping       Only ping hosts
   -ip IP      Scan ip given